Second Chance Apartments in Arkansas

 It’s important to note that felons may face challenges finding housing due to their criminal record, and some programs may have specific requirements or restrictions.
 However, there are resources available to help.

-Can felons get Section 8 in Arkansas?
+Can Felons Get Section 8 in Arkansas?

 In Arkansas, felons may be eligible for Section 8 housing, but it depends on the specific circumstances.
 The Arkansas Department of Human Services (DHS) administers the Section 8 program, and they consider several factors when determining eligibility: